-Suboxone, also known as Buprenorphine, is a frequently recommended medication used for opioid dependence treatment.
-Doctors who prescribe Suboxone will often also want to see tandem involvement in Substance Abuse Treatment, or 12 Step Program.
-Buprenorphine can be administered many ways; the most common are:
+Suboxone, or Buprenorphine, is a frequently recommended substance used to treat Opioid Dependence.
+Physicians who prescribe Suboxone will often also recommend tandem involvement in Substance Abuse Treatment, or 12 Step Program.
+Suboxone can be administered many ways; the most common are:

 - On the skin as a transdermal patch